 Welcome back for another edition of Meet the Writers.
 Never have I imagined that I would reach my fourth writer in such a short span of time.
 I started the adventure in May and here I am with our firth voice of this blogging platform.
 This time, I have come across a very authentic writer penning beautiful short stories.
-So, we welcome on-board for a fifth episode:
+So, we welcome on-board for a fourth episode:

 Our writer of the day hails from India and through her writings, we feel the closeness of a writer with her characters and their feelings, almost like a part of herself in them.
 Let’s hear what she has to say: